ArshRai17/cool-anemone/content/posts/buying-darjeeling-tea-from-teabox-vahdam-capitaltea.md

 #### Tea Selection

 As they deal directly with the tea estates, they always have a good inventory of tea, and the selection was even better this year.
-I saw some of my favourite second flushes, Giddhapahar, Margarets Hope, Castletonton, Jungpaana, and Seeyok, on their website before any other sellers had it!
+I saw some of my favourite second flushes: Giddhapahar, Margarets Hope, Castletonton, Jungpaana, and Seeyok, on their website before any other sellers had it!

 #### Tea Quality